hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 ##### Must Support - Choice of Data Types
 Some elements labelled as *Must Support* allow different data types such as `Observation.effective[x]`.
 In such cases:
 - AU PS Producers **SHALL** correctly populate the element with at least one data type allowed by the element definition if the value is known.
-- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid data type allowed by the element definition, and **SHOULD** display the value of this element when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid data type allowed by the element definition, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.

 The table below provides a list of AU PS profile elements that allow multiple data types.